tonytins/dotnetlab/README.md

 ### [CST.NET](./notebooks/cst.ipynb)

-A parser implementation for Caret-Separated Text (CST) in C# with no external dependencies.
+A parser for Caret-Separated Text (CST) in C# written in C# with no external dependencies.
 For more information on the CST format, check the notebook.

 ## Prerequisites